shell-pool/shpool/README.md

 to mangle your session if your connection drops while you are using a curses based app like vim or less.
 It is ready for people to kick the tires, but we probably should not be rolling it out.
-The `ssh` plugin mode is not currently working, so stick to using `shpool attach` for now.

 ## Installation